ISE-Neutrino/api-testing/docs/load-test.md

 **Why we need it:**

-- Validate reliability under expected traffic;
+- Validate reliability under expected traffic.
 - Discover bottlenecks and system limits under unusual traffic.

 **When you design your API tests, first you need to answer the following questions:**